 If you have standard text or images that you include in every email, you can add that in your template.

 Remember, your email footer gets defined in the Email Settings part of FluentCRM.
 You don’t need to re-create anything in that section.

 You can enter the Contact Properties, shown here, by typing the @ symbol in your body or subject line.

 If you have a standard signature line, that’s something you could include inside of your email template.

-Anything that you generally or always type manually into your email message is a good candidate to include inside of your email template.
+Anything you generally or always type manually into your email message is a good candidate to include inside your email template.

 Example Email Template